Darkhan Thermal Power Plant

 The Darkhan Thermal Power Plant (Дулааны Цахилгаан Станц) is a coal-fired cogeneration power station in Darkhan City, Darkhan-Uul Province, Mongolia.

 History

-The construction of the power plant started in 1963.
+The plan to establish the power plant was made on 31 March 1961.
+Two years later in 1963, the construction of the power plant commenced.
 It was then commissioned on 2 October 1965.
 In 2012, the plant underwent overhaul works on its turbines.
 In 2019, a 35 MW generator was further added to the plant.

 Technical specifications

 Upon its first commissioning, the power plant consists of four generation units with a total of 48 MW installed generation capacity.
 Currently the power plant has a total installed generation capacity of 83 MW.
 It generated 261 GWh of electricity in 2010.

 It also acts as a district heating for Darkhan City.
-It has a heat supply capacity of 1,675 GJ/h and annual heat generation of 2,440 in 2020.
+It has a heat supply capacity of 1,675 GJ/h and annual heat generation of 2,440,000 GJ in 2020.

+Electricity generated from the power plant is transmitted through 110 kV overhead power line to Darkhan 220 kV substation, Sükhbaatar City, Darkhan City, Eruu and Sharyn Gol Coal Mine.
+It is also distributed through 35 kV line to Enkh Tal and Darkhan State Agricultural Farm and through 6 kV line to industries in Darkhan City.

 Fuel

-The power plant receives coal for its fuel from Ulaan Ovoo coal mine in Tüshig District, Selenge Province.
+The power plant receives coal for its fuel from Ulaan Ovoo coal mine, Sharyn Gol Coal Mine and Baganuur Coal Mine.

+Finance

+The electricity production cost from the plant is ₮20.01 per kWh and sold for ₮28.05.
+The heat production cost from the plant is ₮4,073.3 per Gcal and sold for ₮1,393.8.